Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/ChorusJS.md

 2. The interpreter opens the browser (using Selenium) and the browser loads the app.
 3. The app opens a web socket connection and publishes test steps using `chorus-js`
 4. The interpreter waits for test step publication to complete

-5. .. the feature continues, maching steps against both local and published step definitions
+Afte this, the feature continues, maching steps against both local and published step definitions

 The above handshaking is often carried out in a [Feature Start](/Pages/GherkinExtensions/FeatureStartAndEnd) section, which contains the steps to make the connection, leaving the business functionality to the scenarios